ngxs/store/docs/advanced/optimizing-selectors.md

 Selectors defined in state classes implicitly have `state` injected as their first argument.
 The above selector will be recalculated every time the user types into the input component.
 Since `state` could update rapidly when a user types, the expensive selector will needlessly recalculate even though it does not care about the `name` property of `state` changing.
 This selector does not take advantage of memoization.

-One way to solve this problem is to turn off the `injectContainerState` selector option.
-This enables you to explicitly specify arguments using the `@Selector` decorator.
-For example:
+One way to solve this problem is to turn off the `injectContainerState` selector [option](options.md).
+This option does not apply to selectors declared outside of state classes.
+This option only applies to selectors declared within state classes by preventing state being implicitly injected as the first argument.
+This requires you to explicitly specify all arguments using the `@Selector([...])` decorator _to selectors that are declared in state classes_.
+For example, we create two selectors in our state class:

 ```ts
 @Selector([SomeState])